jbloomlab/phydms/docs/phydms_prog.rst

     If using a YNGKP model, then the :math:`\omega_r` value is nearly analogous that obtained using the *FEL* model described by `Kosakovsky Pond and Frost, Mol Biol Evol, 22:1208-1222`_.
 If using and *ExpCM*, then :math:`\omega_r` has the meaning described in :ref:`ExpCM`.
 Essentially, we fix all other model / tree parameters and then compare a model that fits a synonymous and nonsynonymous rate to each site to a null model that only fits a synonymous rate; there is evidence for :math:`\omega_r \ne 1` if fitting both nonsynonymous and synonymous rate gives sufficiently better likelihood than fitting synonymous rate alone.
 See also the ``--omegabysite_fixsyn`` option.

    \-\-omegabysite_fixsyn
     This option is meaningful only if you are using ``--omegabysite``.
 If you use this option, then we compare a model in which we fit a nonsynonymous rate to each site to a model in which we fit nothing.
 The synonymous rate is not fit, and so is assumed to be equal to the overall value fit for the tree.
 According to `Kosakovsky Pond and Frost, Mol Biol Evol, 22:1208-1222`_, in some cases this can yield greater power if there is relatively limited data.
 However, it comes with the risk of giving spurious results if there is substantial variation in the synonymous substitution rate among sites.
+This distribution is then partitioned into several discrete categories

    \-\-diffprefsbysite
     This option can only be used with *ExpCM* models, **not** with *YNGKP* models.